niki4810/sDashboard/README.md

 ###Flex dashboards

-sDashboard is heavily inspired form flex dashboard framework, more details flex dashboard can be found at:  [link](http://www.adobe.com/devnet/flex/samples/dashboard.html)
+sDashboard is heavily inspired from flex dashboard framework, more details flex dashboard can be found at:  [link](http://www.adobe.com/devnet/flex/samples/dashboard.html)

 ###Flot Charts